 The capacitance of a parallel plate capacitor is;

-- inversely proportional to distance (d) between the plates.
+- Inversely proportional to the distance (d) between the plates.

 Therefore,